boltspienapple/data_structures_algorithms/trees.md

 **Each Node can only have 1 parent but a parent can have any number of children**</br>
 **Exception : Root node has no parent**
+## Tree Traversal
+Trees aren't linear so how to traverse????</br>
+Should we traverse left or right first ?</br>
+Should we traverse one subtree or  one section of the tree including parent?</br>
+Should we traverse all its descendants or traverse everything at same level first???
+**Confused No need to worry.
+There are so many ways to traverse**</br>

+    DFS(Depth First Search) - Where children nodes are priority BFS(Breadth First Search) - Visiting everything on same level.
+Its also called as Level Order Tree

+## Depth First Search
+Depth-first search (DFS) is an algorithm for traversing or searching tree or graph data structures.
+The algorithm starts at the root node (selecting some arbitrary node as the root node in the case of a graph) and explores as far as possible along each branch before backtracking.